zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 ## Highlights

-- zero-knowledge technology guarantees the correctness of computation, while the oracle networks achieves the consistency of multi-chain states.
+- Zero-knowledge technology guarantees the correctness of computation, while the oracle networks achieves the consistency of multi-chain states.

-- chain interoperation is complicated and unforeseeable.
+- Chain interoperation is complicated and unforeseeable.
 With the help of zero-knowledge technology, zkLink simplifies the process to a degree that everyone can understand and supervise it.

-- Less is more.
-The conciseness of POW has made today's Bitcoin.
+- A simple extra consensus would benefit public supervision, which, in  the long run, will fulfill a higher degree of security and privacy.
+Less is more, the conciseness of Bitcoin's POW is the best proof.